The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 In its present form, the auxiliary-field QMC code of the ALF project allows us to simulate a large class of non-trivial models, both efficiently and at minimal programming cost.
-ALF 2.0 contains many advanced functionalities, including a projective formulation, various updating schemes, better control of Trotter errors, predefined structures that facilitate reuse, a large class of models, continuous fields and, finally, stochastic analytical continuation code.
-Also the usability of the code has improved in comparison with ALF 1.0.
-In particular the \href{https://git.physik.uni-wuerzburg.de/ALF/pyALF}{pyALF} project provides a Python interface to the ALF which substantially facilitates running the code for established models.
-This ease of use renders ALF 2.0 a powerful tool to for benchmarking new algorithms.
+The package contains many advanced functionalities, including a projective formulation, various updating schemes, better control of Trotter errors, predefined structures that facilitate reuse, a large class of models, continuous fields and, finally, stochastic analytical continuation code.
+Also the usability of the code has been continuously improved.
+In particular the \href{https://git.physik.uni-wuerzburg.de/ALF/pyALF/-/tree/\pyALFbranch}{pyALF} project provides a Python interface to the ALF which substantially facilitates running the code for established models.
+This ease of use renders ALF a powerful tool to for benchmarking new algorithms.

 There are further capabilities that we would like to see in future versions of ALF.
 Introducing time-dependent Hamiltonians, for instance, will require some rethinking, but will allow, for example, to access entanglement properties of interacting fermionic systems \cite{Broecker14,Assaad13a,Assaad15}.
 Moreover, the auxiliary field approach is not the only method to simulate fermionic systems.
 It would be desirable to include additional lattice fermion algorithms such as the CT-INT \cite{Rubtsov05,Assaad07}.
-Lastly, at the more technical level, improved IO (e.g., HDF5 support), post-processing, object oriented programming, as well as increased compatibility with other software projects are all certainly improvements to look forward to.
+Lastly, increased compatibility with other software projects is certainly an improvement to look forward to, and one priority is making ALF be able to read in external Hamiltonians.